Honolulu Restaurant Guide

 Hau Tree

 As one of Honolulu’s most beloved beachside restaurants in the beautiful Kaimana Beach Hotel, Hau Tree is a must-visit during your stay in Honolulu.
 The breathtaking morning views are almost as good as the local favorite, eggs benedict.
-This eatery and bar is also the perfect place to catch a sunset, which pairs perfectly with their revamped cocktail menu.
-Make sure to try the crisp-fried octopus with miso bearnaise.
+This eatery and bar is also the perfect place to catch a sunset, which pairs perfectly with their cocktail menu.
+Make sure to try the crispy Spanish octopus with nduja, fingerling potato, and fennel.
 Or sit back and take in the view as you sip local beers, ciders, and tropical cocktails, including piña coladas and Mai Tais.

 High-End Restaurants